codefresh-io/docs.codefresh.io/_docs/getting-started/command-bar.md

 ---
 title: "Quick search in Codefresh"
-description: "How to perform actions, find features, settings, and more with Quick Search"
+description: "How to perform actions, search for entities, find features, and more with Quick Search"
 group: getting-started
 toc: true
 ---

-For seamless navigation without extra clicks, access tasks and features with Codefresh's Quick Search.
+Stay where you are in Codefresh to get to what you want!
+Be it navigation without extra clicks, actions such as switching accounts, finding entities such as pipelines or builds, Codefresh Quick Search is your answer.

 ## About Quick Search

-**Where**: Toolbar, top-left.
+The Quick Search is always displayed in the toolbar, top-left.
-**How**: Start typing in the first letters of what you're looking for, and then select the option or use the shortcut keys.
+Start typing in the first letters of what you're looking for, and then select the option or use the shortcut keys.

+> TIP:
+The results are synced to your permissions and account settings.

  {% include
 image.html